Exclusive: Taliban, Afghan negotiators set ground rules to safeguard peace talks - sources

 When asked about the tweet, a senior official involved in the talks on the government side said officials objected to any implication that a formal agreement had been reached, but did not deny some ground rules had been set.

-The intra-Afghan talks are part of a landmark deal signed between the United States and the Taliban in February.
+The intra-Afghan talks follow-up on a landmark deal signed between the United States and the Taliban in February.

 Under the deal, foreign forces will leave Afghanistan by May 2021 in exchange for counter-terrorism guarantees from the Taliban, which agreed to negotiate a permanent cease-fire and a power-sharing formula with the Afghan government.